loopstick/CCA_Mechatronics_Spring2020/README.md

 - Final project critique

 ### Homework: Project writeup
-- Project writeup due May 4 9am, all on Github
+- Project writeup due May 6 9am, all on Github
   - Describe goals of project briefly
   - Describe how, from a technical point of view, your choice of hardware and software achieves that goal
   - Accurate schematic
   - Parts list (major or unique parts, not LEDs, wire, etc.)
-  - A few pictures of overall project plus some close ups of the electronics and any mechanism (cellphone is fine)
+  - A few pictures of overall project plus some close ups of the electronics and any mechanism
-  - A short video (cellphone is fine) of the operational project
+  - A short video of the operational project
   - Program(s) must be well commented
     - Each variable must have a meaningful name
     - Each section (function, code block, loop, whatever) must be explained
-    - All unused variables and code must be removed (debugging code commented out may remain)
+    - All unused variables and code must be removed (commented out debug code may remain)

-### Week 15: Friday, May 4, 2018
+### Week 15: Monday, May 6, 2019 - Year Zero Reviews - no class
 - No class;  End of Year Reviews for Year Zero and Year One

-## Friday, May 4 at 9am: Project writeup due
+- Project writeup due

-## Saturday, May 5: Interface Show!!!!
+## Friday, May 10: Interface Show
 	7PM to 9:30PM
 	Oliver Art Center
 	California College of the Arts
 	5212 Broadway, Oakland

 ## Current Student Repositories